 There are 3 ways to search for Communications-related articles:

 (1) DATABASES.
 Databases are collections of articles & data that the library subscribes to.
 We have a database that specializes in communications articles (called Communication Source), but also databases that specialize in newspapers, magazines, business (advertising & PR), entertainment, and more.
 To see the databases grouped in categories, click the "Find Databases" tab above.
-To get to the databases from the Library's homepage, click the "Databases" icon in the upper left, then choose your database alphabetically (A-Z row) or grouped by your major (Subject pull-down menu).
+To get to the databases from the Library's homepage, click the "Databases" icon, then choose your database alphabetically (A-Z row) or grouped by your major (Subject pull-down menu).

 (3) GOOGLE SCHOLAR.
 Google Scholar is not a library database, but can still be a helpful tool.
 Google Scholar is Google's

 search engine to find scholarly articles.
 Sometimes it finds the same articles as in our library databases.
 Sometimes it finds articles at educational (.edu) websites.
 Sometimes it finds articles at organization (.org) websites.
 And so on.
 The benefit of Google Scholar is its breadth: it searches millions of websites for articles.
 The drawback is: also its breadth.
 Many times your results are thousands of articles, with many obscure or irrelevant that aren't a match to what you want.
 To see a video demo/tutorial of searching Google Scholar, click here: